Skip to main content

 Pay for performance

 We use also 360 degree assessments, peer-feedback, coaching and various internal and external trainings for development.
-In 2024 we, for example, organized cultural education to foster collaboration with our new colleagues in Romania, piloted leadership training for new managers, and had AI workshops for teams to support the utilization of new digital tools.
-We have had lean training (KPO) for several consecutive years and in 2024 we continued with Kaizen event training.
-These lean trainings have shown quantitative business impacts – for example, the waste level at the Finnish passenger car tire factory has decreased by 15 percent from 2022 to 2024.
+In recent years we have, for example, organized cultural education to foster collaboration with our new colleagues in Romania, piloted leadership training for new managers, and had AI workshops for teams to support the utilization of new digital tools.
+We have had lean training (KPO) for several consecutive years, including Kaizen event training.
+These lean trainings have shown quantitative business impacts – for example, the waste level at the Finnish passenger car tire factory decreased by 15 percent from 2022 to 2024.
 In production, most training programs cover also part-time employees and contractual employees instead of being limited to only full-time employees.